 Ease of Access to Infrastructure: Since you may need to repair above-ceiling pipes or fix electrical wiring, the wisest choice for a ceiling solution is a drop tile grid, not large panels of wood or Sheetrock, This way, all that has to be done for an HVAC or electrician tech to do their inspections or repairs—is popping the individual tile or group of tiles off.
 Then they can be replaced when the service is over.

-Easy Repair: If a part of the ceiling becomes damaged, say—from a leak or fire damage—having a tiled ceiling is a huge advantage, since you only need to replace the section that was damaged.
+Easy Repair: If a part of the ceiling becomes damaged, say—from a leak or fire damage—having a tiled ceiling is a huge advantage since you only need to replace the section that was damaged.

 Denver, CO – Fire is always a threat to commercial kitchens.
 In fact, a single fire outbreak can cost thousands of dollars in damages, not to mention lead to injury and loss of life.
-As a restaurant manager, owner, or operator, you should know how to prevent fires from occurring in your restaurant or foodservice business.What many don’t realize is that fires can spark from several sources, so it is best to be aware of all the worst-case-scenarios to keep the risk of fire to a minimum to keep your employees and kitchen safe at all times.
+As a restaurant manager, owner, or operator, you should know how to fire protection from occurring in your restaurant or foodservice business.

 The National Fire Protection Association (NFPA) states that grease filters must be constructed of steel or another material approved by the NFPA.
 To be acceptable, the alternate material must not bend or crush under normal operation and cleaning procedures.
 The material also cannot be made of mesh.
 When installing filters, they should be arranged at an angle not less than 45 degrees so that the exhaust air passes through the filter material.
-The filters you use should be easily accessible and removable for cleaning purposes.Clean Grease Thoroughly: Any grease left behind on ducts, walls or other surfaces is a potential fire hazard.
-Make sure staff cleans grease from all equipment, walls, floors, and anywhere else that isn’t a designated grease container.
-Grease traps should also be cleaned regularly to prevent an overflow or potential fire.Inspect and Clean Your Exhaust System: An exhaust system that hasn’t been cleaned in some time can lose its efficiency.
-The clean air you come to expect in your kitchen could become contaminated, creating greater danger to your staff.
-A regular cleaning schedule will keep fans and the rest of your HVAC system operating at optimum levels, maintaining a kitchen environment free of debris, smoke, and of course grease.
+The filters you use should be easily accessible and removable for cleaning purposes.

 Preventing Chemical and Electrical Fires

-Regular Maintenance of Electrical Equipment: When checking the electrical equipment around your kitchen, look for frayed cords or wires, as well as cracked or broken switch plates.
+When checking the electrical equipment around your kitchen, look for frayed cords or wires, as well as cracked or broken switch plates.
 Some of these may be difficult to spot with an untrained eye, so it pays to have a professional conduct a thorough secondary check.
-Even if your electrical equipment is working properly, take care that combustible materials are kept away from all power sources.Store Flammable Liquids Properly: Flammable liquids should be kept in their proper containers in a well-ventilated space.
-The space you choose should be far away from stoves or other heat producing equipment.Safely Store and Use Chemical Solutions: Never mix chemicals unless the directions say so, and make sure the directions come from a reputable source.
-All spills should be cleaned immediately, and a clean-up space should be provided for employees in case of skin exposure.
+Even if your electrical equipment is working properly, take care that combustible materials are kept away from all power sources.